 All newly matriculated Mount Saint Mary College students are required to demonstrate minimal competency in writing, reading comprehension, and mathematics.
 These competencies may be determined by satisfactory achievement on screening tests to be given after acceptance into the College.
-In addition, SAT scores of incoming students may also be used as an initial screening.
+In addition, SAT or ACT scores of incoming students may also be used as an initial screening.
 Transfer students who have completed courses with a C or better that address these competencies need not be tested.
 Any student who does not meet these standards will be required to take the appropriate measures and demonstrate competency in these areas.

 The College shall make a commitment to all full-time students to provide the opportunity to complete a degree within four years; however, the need for remediation may extend the time required to complete a degree.